Estimated read time is 6 minutes, 27 seconds

-Bupivacaine is a long-acting amide local anesthetic agent that is used for epidural and spinal anaesthesia.
-Bupivacaine has a slower onset but a longer duration of 5–12 hours when compared to lidocaine.
+Bupivacaine is a long-acting amide local anesthetic agent that is used for epidural and spinal anesthesia.
+Bupivacaine has a slower onset but a longer duration when compared to lidocaine.

 The duration of epidural blockade of bupivacaine is much shorter, at about 2 hours, but is still longer than for lidocaine.